Wieliczka Salt Mine

 Wieliczka is best visited from Kraków, and Kraków itself deserves two to three days.

 Wawel Castle and Cathedral on the limestone hill above the Vistula is where Polish kings were crowned and buried for centuries.
-The castle complex includes two museums (state rooms and crown treasury) and the cathedral; entry is timed and ticketed through the Wawel website.
-The cathedral nave contains royal tombs from Kazimierz the Great onward and is one of the most significant spaces in Polish national history.
+The castle complex includes museums of state rooms and crown treasury, and the cathedral; the nave contains royal tombs from Kazimierz the Great onward and is one of the most significant spaces in Polish national history.
+Book timed entry through the Wawel website.

-Rynek Glowny (the main square) is one of the largest medieval town squares in Europe, with the Cloth Hall at its centre (now galleries and souvenir market on the upper level), the Church of St Mary on the corner, and the St Adalbert Church sunk into the square’s surface (the square was built up around it over centuries).
-The bugler who sounds a signal from St Mary’s tower on the hour, every hour, is not a tourist performance; the tradition has continued since the 13th century.
+Rynek Glowny (the main square) is one of the largest medieval town squares in Europe, with the Cloth Hall at its centre.
+The bugler who sounds a signal from St Mary’s tower on the hour, every hour, is not a tourist performance – the tradition has continued since the 13th century, and the melody is cut off mid-phrase because, according to legend, the original bugler was shot through the throat by a Tatar arrow while sounding the alarm.

-Kazimierz (the former Jewish quarter) has become Kraków’s most interesting neighbourhood for food and bars, with a mix of Jewish heritage sites (Synagogues Remuh and Stara, the old Jewish cemetery) and a contemporary cafe and restaurant scene.
-Klezmer music sessions at some cafes in the evenings are worth seeking out, though quality varies.
+Kazimierz (the former Jewish quarter) has become Kraków’s most interesting neighbourhood for food and bars, combining Jewish heritage sites with a contemporary cafe and restaurant scene.
+Klezmer music sessions at some cafes on weekend evenings are worth seeking out, though quality varies considerably between venues.

 Getting to Wieliczka

-From Kraków’s main railway station (Główny), suburban trains (SKA) run to Wieliczka Rynek-Kopalnia station, adjacent to the mine entrance, every 30-60 minutes.
+From Kraków’s main railway station (Główny), suburban trains run to Wieliczka Rynek-Kopalnia station – adjacent to the mine entrance – every 30-60 minutes.
 The journey takes about 30 minutes and costs around 6 PLN.
-Minibus services also depart from the main square area.
-The mine entrance is a five-minute walk from the train station.
+The mine entrance is a five-minute walk from the station.